REGISTRATION IN AUSTRALIA AND THE USA

 • be a New Zealand citizen or have lawful permanent residency in New Zealand

 • have completed at least 6,000 hours (approximately 3 years) of post-registration experience practicing as a Registered Architect in New Zealand

 • NOT have gained his or her New Zealand registration as a result of a foreign reciprocal licensing arrangement.

 Process: The participating US state and territorial licensing authorities listed above have agreed to issue a license to practise to eligible New Zealand Registered Architects that have been issued an National Council of Architectural Registration Boards (NCARB) Certificate via this arrangement.
 NCARB is the US agency that represents US state licensing boards and authorities.

-As part of the process, the applicant will need to provide the NZRAB with a Declaration of Professional Experience, and advise which participating US state or territory he or she wishes to be licensed in.
-The NZRAB will then prepare a Letter of Good Standing and a Credential/Evaluation Summary and forward these and the Declaration of Professional Experience to NCARB.
+A New Zealand Registered Architect wanting to apply should fill out and provide to the NZRAB a Declaration of Professional Experience, and advise which participating US state or territory he or she wishes to be licensed in.
+The NZRAB will then prepare a Letter of Good Standing and a Credential/Evaluation Summary, and forward these and the Declaration of Professional Experience to NCARB.
 NCARB will then contact the applicant as required.

 The NZRAB will not declare a New Zealand Architect to be of good standing if: